hmcts/probate-back-office/README.md

 This defaults to './paths/**/*.js', which the Jenkins nightly build will use.
 However you can set this to a specific .js file path in src/test/paths to narrow down to a failing area.
-A vs code launch configuration has been added to run caveatPath4.js, which is an area which is currently (06/11/2020) failing, so in vs code run Mocha test end-end caveatPath4, which in turn runs package.json script test-e2e-caveatPath4, which sets E2E_TEST_PATH before running e2e tests.
-You can add similar package.json entries and launch configurations.
-Also mocha --grep utility may possibly be used to narrow test run scope down further.

-There is a bit of a technical hitch with debugging the code as the existing calls don't use await to wait for the puppeteer code to complete, which makes debugging impossible, and this should be resolved with time.

-If you set  TestShowBrowserWindow to true you can see where it is going wrong, but really awaits should be attended.

-Note also there is a saucelabs.conf.js file, this points to a front end url by default if environment variable not supplied.
-I've not discovered yet if this is used, or just a copy/paste remnant from the probate-frontend project.

 ## Complete setup for local FE + e2e development
 ### probate-frontend
 set following in default.yml